PRINCIPAL INVESTIGATOR: Janice L. Robertson

 Ph.
 D. - Physiology & Biophysics, Weill Cornell Graduate School of Medical Sciences, New York City, NY.
 Thesis: Modeling ion behavior in inward rectifier K+ channels.
 Advisors: Benoit Roux & Larry Palmer

-Postdoctoral Fellowship - Biochemistry & Biophysics, HHMI, Brandeis University, Waltham, MA.
+Postdoctoral Training - Biochemistry & Biophysics, HHMI, Brandeis University, Waltham, MA.
 Advisor: Christopher Miller

 SENIOR RESEARCH SCIENTIST: Rahul Chadda